Bryan Armen Graham

 Why is this fight happening?

 True as that may be, the short money is no small incentive.
-Paul closed a lucrative deal with Netflix last November to stream one of his coming fights before Tyson was even in the frame.
-After the Iron Mike came aboard, the interest (and money) only ballooned.
+Paul closed a lucrative deal with Netflix last November to stream one of his upcoming fights before Tyson was even in the frame.
+The interest (and money) only ballooned with the addition of the former heavyweight champion, who had not fought in an official bout since quitting on his stool after six rounds against Irish journeyman Kevin McBride in June 2005.

 What are the rules for the fight?